sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 !!!emptyString === true //true
 ```

-- Strict Equality - Truthy/Falsey Equation is often used to check that a variable is not undefined or a string is not empty before running further code using that variable often using "if(inputValue){}" shorthand for "if(inputValue==false){}" this can introduce bugs and the Strict Equality check is advised i.e.
+- Strict Equality - Truthy/Falsey Equation is often used to check that a variable is not undefined or a string is not empty before running further code, often using "if(inputValue){}" shorthand for "if(inputValue==false){}" this can introduce bugs and the Strict Equality check is advised i.e.

 ```javascript
 var a = {}